Yiga Choeling Monastery Darjeeling

 in Ghoom which is also sometimes referred as Ghoom Monastery by the local drivers.
 So if you are planning to visit the original Ghoom Monastery, be specific and mention old Ghoom Monastery.
 Ghoom is about 7km from Darjeeling town and located at an altitude of about 7,407ft. (or 2,226 meters).

-Located below Ghoom railway station, the external structure of the Yiga Choeling Monastery or the Ghoom Monastery was built by the monk and a famous astrologer Lama Sherab Gyatso in 1850.
+Located below Ghoom (or Ghum) railway station, the external structure of the Yiga Choeling Monastery or the Ghoom Monastery was built by the monk and a famous astrologer Lama Sherab Gyatso in 1850.
 He was the first head of the monastery and continued his tenure until 1905.
 He later went back to his birthplace Tibet.

 The Monastery belongs to the Yellow Hat sect also known as the Gelupka.
 One of the key attractions inside the monastery is the 15-foot model of the Lord Buddha which is known as The Maitreya Buddha or the Gyalwa Shampa which means the Buddha of the future or the Coming Buddha.

 There is a charge for taking photograph inside.
 When I took my last picture, it was Rs.
 10/- per photo and Rs.
 50/- for a video shot.
 The cash needs be to be dropped into the donation box.
 There is a board outside that clearly talks about the charges, and a monk inside reminds you of the same.